Robert Dougall: Career

 On his 21st birthday in 1934, his bilingualism landed him a position as a radio announcer for the BBC Empire Service (the forerunner of the BBC World Service), becoming the youngest BBC staff announcer.
 Dougall also worked for the BBC European Service, where he conducted a number of interviews that were broadcast across Europe.
 He worked six days on and three days off before transitioning to outside broadcasts with a focus on the London scene.

 By 1939, Dougall had advanced to the position of associate editor, and he announced the United Kingdom's declaration of war on Germany when Germany invaded Poland that September.
 He had broadcast a message as a "anonymous" Englishman (although speaking in German, which was translated by a member of the German Service), pleading with Germany to withdraw its forces and avert the impending war.
 Dougall was "indefinitely reserved" for duty as a radio war correspondent and commentator for outside events by the BBC during the early years of the Second World War.
 As he informed the world and the British Empire about the events of the war, he reported on The Blitz in London and Plymouth, decamped with the BBC Overseas Service at Abbey Manor in Evesham, reported for Radio Newsreel and interviewed Commonwealth leaders.

-In 1942, Dougall resigned from the BBC following the corporation's recruitment of Irish playwright Douglas Johnston as its Middle East air correspondent.
+In 1942, Dougall resigned from the BBC following the corporation's recruitment of Irish playwright Denis Johnston as its Middle East air correspondent.
 He signed up to train with the Royal Naval Volunteer Service that same year.
 Dougall took a short course in Russian in Harwich, where he completed his basic training, after learning that volunteers were needed for special duties at a Northern Russia base.
 He sailed with convoys carrying supplies from Britain and the United States between Murmansk, at the end of the Russian portion of the Arctic convoy route, and the United Kingdom.